EyalAr/Decree/README.md

 - `p-int`: Argument is a positive integer
 - `nn-int`: Argument is a non-negative integer
 - `np-int`: Argument is a non-positive integer
-- `decimal`: Argument is a decimal number
-- `n-decimal`: Argument is a negative decimal number
-- `p-decimal`: Argument is a positive decimal number
-- `nn-decimal`: Argument is a non-negative decimal number
-- `np-decimal`: Argument is a non-positive decimal number

 ### Custom types